BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Secrets.md

 linkTitle: "Secrets"
 weight: 205
 description: >-
-  How to integrate sensitive configurations(Secrets) within your services
+  How to integrate Secrets(sensitive configurations) within your services

 ---
 Secrets are sensitive configuration information which you wish to use within your service.
 These may be a single attribute(such as a password) structures with multiple attributes.